Planning a youth mission trip can provide a global perspective, appreciation for what you have and spark a passion for service

 Latin America and the Caribbean.
 If your students have taken Spanish classes in school, they may be excited to use the language on a trip to Mexico, the Caribbean or Central or South America.
 Trips to these locations can be eye-openers for students who thought of these places as merely beach resorts.
 Extreme poverty plagues many of these “idyllic” locations, and groups can take part in community development, hunger ministries, orphanage outreach, medical missions, church planting and evangelism.

 Africa.
-When it comes to mission work, Africa is often the place most people think, and for good reason.
+When it comes to mission work, Africa is often the place most people think.
 Poverty, hunger and disease make everyday life a struggle for many rural Africans.
 The opportunity to teach the gospel to unreached groups is also a major draw for youth missions.
 Trips to Africa often include evangelism, church planting, children’s ministries, medical missions, teaching English, technology training, and homeless and hunger ministries.